 Legal Responsibility for Spinal Cord Injuries

-Vehicle accidents and falls cause spinal cord injuries more frequently than any other accidental events.
+Most spinal cord injuries occur due to vehicle accidents and falls.
 People also sustain SCIs while participating in many other everyday activities.
-Liability depends on the responsible party’s actions before the occurrence, the accident location, and the circumstances.
+Liability in a spinal cord injury lawsuit depends on the responsible party's actions before the occurrence, the accident location, and the circumstances.
 Accidents often involve more than one negligent party.

 - Auto accident: Vehicle operators and owners are responsible for negligent actions behind the wheel.
 An owner who entrusts a vehicle to a driver with a known adverse driving history also has a negligent entrustment exposure.
 As an SCI injury meets Florida's Personal Injury Protection tort threshold, the injured person would have an immediate right to make a claim for damages or file a lawsuit.